NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 The future of IoT will very much have to depend on decentralizing IoT networks.
 Part of it can become possible by moving some of the tasks to the edge, such as using fog computing models where smart devices such as IoT hubs take charge of mission-critical operations and cloud servers take on data gathering and analytical responsibilities

 Other solutions involve the use of peer-to-peer communications, where devices identify and authenticate each other directly and exchange information without the involvement of a broker.

-Current IoT ecosystems rely on centralized, brokered communication models, otherwise known as the server/client paradigm.
-All devices are identified, authenticated and connected through cloud servers that sport huge processing and storage capacities. cloud servers will remain a bottleneck and point of failure that can disrupt the entire network.

-A blockchain-based IoT model differs from the traditional IoT network paradigm. decentralization, which is at the very core of blockchain technology, can eliminate single points of failure in an IoT network and create a more resilient ecosystem for devices to run on.
-For example, a central server perhaps is not able to cope with the amount of data that billions of IoT devices (things) are producing at high frequency

 #### Compatibility